Hedredo/dagshub_p7/README.md

     │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py│
-    │
+    │   └── datacheck.py  <- Script to run data integrity checks
+    ├── .pre-commit-config.yaml  <- pre-commit hooks file with selected hooks for the projects.
     ├── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+    ├── dvc.lock            <- constructs the ML pipeline with defined stages.
-    └── train.dvc          <- Traing a model on the processed data.
+    └── dvc.yaml          <- Traing a model on the processed data.

 --------